 My full CV can be found here: Pendergraft CV 2016.

-Chronologically, my experience with wildlife science started in 2005, when I began to volunteer my time rehabbing for a local veterinarian.
+Chronologically, my experience with wildlife science started in 2005, when I began volunteering my time as a wildlife rehabber for a local veterinarian.
 People would bring injured or orphaned birds to the vet, who would in turn hand them over to the volunteer rehabbers.
 It was our job to take care of them until they were ready to be released back into the wild.
 I would continue to use my summers to seek out opportunities to work with animals.
 In 2008 I volunteered as a naturalist at Oxley Nature Center.
 The following summer, I worked as an intern at the Tulsa Zoo.

 This general interest in wild animals carried over into my focus as an undergrad.
 In 2011 I graduated from Oklahoma State University, where I majored in Wildlife Ecology, with a minor in Zoology.
 For my honors thesis, I measured the autumnal attrition of scissor-tailed flycatchers as they flew south for their winter migration.